gl8429/Hadoop/README.md

 * Occurrences: For the word Bingley, “and” appears twice and “gentlemanlike” appears once.
 In this calculation, we say Bingley is a ‘contextword’; “and” and “gentlemanlike” are ‘query- words’.
 The other example: for the contextword and, “pleasant” appears once, “and” appears once (not zero times or twice).

 ## Instruction
-Source code is in src.
+Source code is in src. <br />
-Output is in result.
+Output is in result. <br />
-You can run script through script file to complie your JAVA file and run hadoop.
+You can run script through script file to complie your JAVA file and run hadoop. <br />

 ## Output format
 contextword1 <br />